 - Electronic Control Modules record the average speed spanning roughly thirty days, including information about how fast the truck was traveling at specific points in time.

 - Black boxes record the hours the drivers are moving, which allows authorities to identify discrepancies when logs have been falsified to more for more extended periods than the law allows.

 - Data is collected that reveals how well the truck itself has performed as well as how the driver has treated his or her truck.
 Engine RPM, brake application, and even seat belt usage are all recorded, and this data can pinpoint whether the truck was maintained properly, whether a defect caused an accident and if the driver improperly operated the vehicle.

 - In the event of an accident, the Electronic Control Module records the speed traveled at the time of impact, when the brakes were applied, the deployment of the airbag and the force exerted at the point of impact.
 This data is everything an accident reconstruction specialist would need to recreate the scene and conditions of the accident.

 Preserving Black Box Evidence is a Challenge

-Commercial trucking companies are completely aware of how damaging the data recorded on their black boxes can be.
+Commercial trucking companies are entirely aware of how damaging the data recorded on their black boxes can be.
 Imagine what type of case you could make if a black box reveals that the driver consistently violated hours of service requirements or that the truck was in a decrepit condition at the time of an accident.
-For this reason, once an accident has been reported, a race begins between the trucking company and the legal representatives of the victim over the collection of the data on the black box.
+For this reason, once a crash has been reported, a race begins between the trucking company and the legal representatives of the victim over the collection of the data on the black box.
 Sadly, when the trucking company reaches it first, it is often never seen or heard from again.